shoya4000/AoE2DE-Auto-predictions-Streamer.bot/walkthrough/2-get-and-parse-responses.md

 - player1Number
 - ^and same again for each other player

-You're now able to access use those variables however you need!
+You're now able to use those variables however you need!

 [Next - Automatically Create Twitch Predictions](./3-create-prediction.md)